tpgmartin/inm432_cw2/report/report.md

 | Flowers    | 17m 13s               | 17m 10s           |
 | Coastlines | 3m 54s                | 3m 51s            |

 Accuracy and loss are consistently higher for the flowers dataset compared to the coastlines data.
-This may likely be a consequence of the much larger number of classes in the coastlines dataset compared to the flowers dataset, although it may also suggest that the former dataset is simply more difficult to classify.
-In either case the model indicates that ...
+This is likely a consequence of the much larger number of classes in the coastlines dataset compared to the flowers dataset, although it may also suggest that the former dataset is simply more difficult to classify due to the image files considered.
+In either case the model performance indicates that both models could train well without underfitting/overfitting.

 It's likely that the compute time for the flowers dataset is erroneous for this specific run as all other runs are around the four minute mark.

 ## Task 2 - Modifying Server & Cluster Configurations

 For this task a config file was passed as a command line argument to the ml-engine task, following this [guide](https://cloud.google.com/ml-engine/docs/tensorflow/using-gpus).
-Both datasets use the same config file.
+Both datasets use the same config file, with multiple workers, most of which are GPUs.

 | Dataset    | Training Set Accuracy | Test Set Accuracy |
 | ---------- | --------------------- | ----------------- |